A Study in the Evolution of Film Lighting Styles

 I had spent a full day testing their capabilities and knowledge in Theory, Practical work like Camera Operations, Focus pulling and Tracking.
 The idea was to structure the workshop as per their needs.

-Finally, I gave them a basic test in lighting, which they had completely failed in.
+Finally, I gave them a basic test in lighting, which they completely failed in.
 They lacked severely in almost every area.

 :(

-As I saw all of them looking at me, like the young wanna-be student Samurai, Katsushiro looks at the Master Kambei, in the beginning of Kurosawa's Seven Samurai, all in complete awe, I could see the absolute belief in their eyes that I would, with some wave of a magic wand, inundate them with all the necessary knowledge, skill and experience, they needed to know about Film Lighting, in just this One workshop.
+As I saw all of them looking at me, like the young wanna-be student Samurai, Katsushiro looks at the Master Kambei, in the beginning of Kurosawa's Seven Samurai, all in complete awe, I could see the absolute belief in their eyes, that I would, with some wave of a magic wand, inundate them with all the necessary knowledge, skill and experience, they needed to know about Film Lighting, in just this one workshop.

 This pressure was making me even more nervous.
 The tension rising as time passed.

 I was no Kambei, my heart was sinking, I had no idea how to design this workshop.
 What can I teach them that will bring them up to speed and make up for the 1 year gone by?
-Squeeze an entire year's learning and work in two days of workshop?
+Squeeze an entire year's learning and work, in just two days of workshop?

 Impossible.That was too tall an order.